-Researches of the combustion system with semi-open combustion chamber for spark ignition engines.
+Researches presented in this paper concern the combustion system with semi-open combustion chamber for spark ignition engines [1, 2, 3].
 This system was elaborated in Aircraft Engine Department of Heat Engineering Institute of Warsaw University of Technology.
-The researches concern the determination of influence CR on a flame front propagation into combustion chamber when CR and ignition advance are varied.
+The researches concern the determination of influence CR on a flame front propagation and turbulences into combustion chamber when CR and ignition advance angle (IAA) are varied.